Silberengel/next.orly.dev/docs/NIP-XX-distributed-directory-consensus.md

 4. They verify the NIP-11 signature using the extended verification process:
    - Extract `pubkey`, `nonce`, and `sig` from the NIP-11 document
    - Verify that the `pubkey` matches the announcement event's `pubkey`
+   - Extract the relay address from the `relay` tag or `nip11_url`
-   - Concatenate `pubkey + nonce` and compute SHA256 hash
+   - Concatenate `pubkey + nonce + relay_address` and compute SHA256 hash
-   - Verify the signature proves control of the private key
+   - Verify the signature proves control of the private key AND address binding
 5. They verify that the announcement event is signed by the same key
-6. This confirms that the relay identity is cryptographically bound to the network address
+6. This confirms that the relay identity is cryptographically bound to the specific network address

 ### Trust Attestation (Kind 39101)